jennifertrin/OnboardNFTAlgorand/README.md

 #### Activity 4: DApp Partnerships

-NFT Cloud will airdrop the bootcamp-curated NFTs to new and existing users of partner dapps who do a specific NFT-related task.
-Promotions of high-quality dapps built on Algorand will showcase how exciting and easy-to-use the Algorand chain is, and generate awareness of NFT Cloud through existing users of other dapps.
+NFT Space will airdrop the bootcamp-curated NFTs to new and existing users of partner dapps who do a specific NFT-related task.
+Promotions of high-quality dapps built on Algorand will showcase how exciting and easy-to-use the Algorand chain is, and generate awareness of NFT Space through existing users of other dapps.

-In each example, the partner dapp users must be an existing user or become a user on NFT Cloud during the promotion period to collect the airdrop.
+In each example, the partner dapp users must be an existing user or become a user on NFT Space during the promotion period to collect the airdrop.

 **Examples**
 - Users of Algorand wallet-to-wallet chat who chat with the artists from the bootcamps will receive an airdrop of an NFT from a bootcamp or hackathon-curated NFT